Xia discography

-South Korean singer Kim Junsu, also known by the stage name Xia, has released four studio albums, five EPs, one single album, eighteen singles, and eighteen soundtrack appearances.
+South Korean singer Kim Junsu, also known by the stage name Xia, has released five studio albums, five EPs, one single album, eighteen singles, and eighteen soundtrack appearances.

 He debuted in December 2003 as part of the boy group TVXQ prior to forming the trio JYJ in April 2010.

 He embarked on his solo career in the same year with the EP Xiah, which was released to the Japanese market.
 In May 2012, he made his domestic debut with the studio album Tarantallegra, which topped the Gaon Album Chart with more than 120,000 copies sold, becoming the best-selling album by a solo artist since the establishment of the chart in 2010.
+His June 2026 release, Gravity, received career high first week sales.